ÇÁ¶û½º ¹Î¹ý

 1¡Æ A child born in France of stateless parents;

-2¡Æ A child born in France of alien parents and to whom the transmission of the nationality of either parent is not by
+2¡Æ A child born in France of alien parents and to whom the transmission of the nationality of either parent is not by any means allowed by foreign Nationality Acts.(Act no 2003-1119 of 26 Nov.
+2003).

-(Act no 98-170 of 16 March 1998) He shall however be deemed to have never been French if, during his minority,
+(Act no 98-170 of 16 March 1998) He shall however be deemed to have never been French if, during his minority, the foreign nationality acquired or possessed by one of his parents happens to pass to him.

 Art.
 19-2